imran94/Game/README.txt

-To play the game, simply open the file Pong in your browser(perefereably Chrome)
+To play the game, simply open the file Pong in your browser(preferably Chrome)